raesoer/cloudops-take-home-assignment/README.md

 Duration: A week

-If you have questions at any point of the project feel free to email Masur, mho@copperleaf.com.
+If you have questions at any point of the project feel free to email James Holzbecher at jholzbecher@copperleaf.com.

 ## Instructions and submission
-Please make fork of the project into your github account.
+Please make fork of the project into your GitHub account.
-Once you are ready to submit, send URL of the public repository in your account to Copperleaf Recruiter you have been working with.
+Once you are ready to submit, send URL of the public repository in your account to the Copperleaf Recruiter you have been working with.

 ## Objectives
 To demonstrate knowledge of **automation and deployment technologies, tools, security, network planning, logging, metrics, monitor and any additional processes you can think of.**